How to Deploy SvelteJs App on Fleek : A Step-by-Step Guide for Developers

 Fleek Account Creation

-The first thing we’ll need to do is create a Fleek account: head over to http://app.fleek.xyz, and click on the Create a Free Account button.
+The first thing we’ll need to do is create a Fleek account: head over to https://app.fleek.xyz, and click on the Create a Free Account

 💡 Feel free to skip this step if you already have an account on Fleek.xyz!